freaktechnik/notification-sounds/README.md

 The code that makes up this project is licensed under the MPL-2.0

 The pop.flac sound is licensed under the [CC-3.0-BY license](https://creativecommons.org/licenses/by/3.0/) and was created by [Tobiasz 'unfa' Karoń](https://freesound.org/people/unfa/), original available on [freesound.org](https://freesound.org/people/unfa/sounds/245645/)

+The icon was created by @elioqoshi via request on http://opensourcedesign.net/.